imbhargav5/rooks/docs/list-of-hooks.md

 *   [useBoundingclientrect](https://react-hooks.org/docs/useBoundingclientrect) - getBoundingClientRect hook for React.
 *   [useBoundingclientrectRef](https://react-hooks.org/docs/useBoundingclientrectRef) - A hook that tracks the boundingclientrect of an element.
 It returns a callbackRef so that the element node if changed is easily tracked.
+*   [useClipboard](https://react-hooks.org/docs/useClipboard) - useClipboard is a TypeScript-friendly React hook for reading from and writing to the user's clipboard.
 *   [useCountdown](https://react-hooks.org/docs/useCountdown) - Count down to a target timestamp and call callbacks every second (or provided peried)
 *   [useCounter](https://react-hooks.org/docs/useCounter) - Counter hook for React.
 *   [useDebounce](https://react-hooks.org/docs/useDebounce) - Debounce hook for react